Falling Part III of III

 I removed my hand from the cart path and picked up the golf ball.

-When I was younger, falling was a lark, a laugh, a lesson to be learned.
+When I was younger, falling was a lark, a lesson to be learned.
 As I grew older, I no longer looked forward to my tumbles, but I still felt a sense of control.
 Putting my hand on the cart path, I came to realize I was never in control.
 I never thought I could fall on my face for I never envisioned it.
 But you can never negotiate a life on your own terms.
-For John, life came to an end at the bottom of a stairwell.
-For me, I was given a chance to get up, move on and keep falling.
+For Caouette, life came to an abrupt end.
+For me, I was given a chance to get up and keep falling.